Kandarphada18/Netflix-movies-and-web-series-data-analysis-/README.md

 # Netflix-movies-and-web-series-data-analysis-
-he Netflix Data Visualization Project is an interactive Python-based analysis tool designed to explore insights from the Netflix titles dataset.
+The Netflix Data Visualization Project is an interactive Python-based analysis tool designed to explore insights from the Netflix titles dataset.
 The goal of this project is to understand patterns in Netflix’s content library — such as movie vs. TV show distribution, content ratings, release year trends, and country-wise availability — through data cleaning, processing, and visualization.

 The project begins by importing and preprocessing raw data from a CSV file.
 Missing values are handled using Pandas, while NumPy is used to generate descriptive statistics and perform numerical analysis on key features such as release year and title counts.